 After entering the values above, click 'OK' to calculate your equity over time.
 Principal accrues based on a standard amortization schedule, and you can see those values in the Defined Contributions column on the account's output data.

-If you paid a significant down payment or if this is a re-finance, then you have equity at the start of the loan.
-To model the value of this equity, enter the amount as the Starting Balance for the item.
-Note: This is equity that exists in the first year of the loan only, regardless if the loan was begun in the past (which can be set using the "Start on Year" field, as discussed above).
+If you paid a significant down-payment or if this is a re-finance, then you have equity at the start of the loan.
+To model the value of this equity, enter the amount in the Starting Equity in Property field as described above.
+This value is subsequently placed in the 'Starting Balance' column for the item.
+Note: This is equity that exists in the first year of the loan only, regardless if the loan was begun in the past (which can be set using the 'Year of loan' field, also discussed above).

 While the Interest Rate field determines the accrual of principal over the lifetime of the loan, the % Growth of the Home Equity item determines the rate of increase in the value of your home.
 Each year's ending balance for a Home Equity item is based on both the growth in value of your home along with the accrual of principal.

 OnTrajectory allows you to model extra principal payments made to your loan.
 Designate the Annual amount of those payments as Contributions to the item.
 As long as you have defined a Mortgage Payment for the item, the amount of the extra-payments will automatically be added to the Linked Mortgage item on the Expense tab.